oercompbiomed/Seili-2020/README.md

 ## Summer School Programme (preliminary)

-**The Summer School has its start in beginning of summer and finish in end of September.
+**The Summer School has its start in June and finish in end of September.
 Exact dates for start and finish is not yet set.
-Before the week in August students go through material on their own.
+In June a package of pre- assignments will be sent out to participants and project groups will be formed – one student from each university in each group.
+The week before the summer school starts in August introductory lecture will be held and the first start-up work shop.
 During the course week online lectures are given with possibilities to interact with teachers.
-Important part during this week is group project where students from the participating universities form groups.
-After the course week student groups continue to work with the project and deliver a report in the end of September.**
+Group work is scheduled to afternoons between 12.00 – 18.00 (CET) for most of the days – estimated at least 4h/day is needed.
+After the course week student groups continue to work with the project and deliver a report in the end of September.

 **Students are signed in at University of Turku from where 5 credit points are given upon completion of the course.**

+### Pre-assignments:
+**Bioethics (web-based) containing the following parts:**<br>
+1. The basic concepts, theories, and principles in biomedical ethics
+2. Research ethics for biomedical analytics.

+**Python, R and friends:**<br>
+a short introduction to programming and how to prepare yourself and your computer for the computational exercises at the Summer School.

 ```
 Monday, August 10